-Doctoral Application Process
+Teacher Education Doctoral Application Process

-Priority Funding Deadline: March 1
+Priority Funding and Admissions Deadline: February 15

-- Graduate College Funding Options
+- Graduate College funding opportunities

 All application materials are submitted to the Graduate College via the online system.
 In the online application, you may suggest faculty members who you would like to serve as your advisor, but this is not required.
 If admission is offered, the Graduate Program Coordinator will work with you to select an appropriate advisor whose interests align with yours.
 After the Graduate College has reviewed your materials, they are made available to the department for review.
 The combined Graduate College and departmental review of your application can take 6-8 weeks.